 The complete overhaul of Python 2 was not necessarily because the language is bad.
 The purpose of switching to Python 3 was to support typing, a system that establishes a set of variables or characteristics to the “type” property.
 Python 2 is an untyped language, which impedes on creating new code.
 Python 3 improves the ease of writing and understanding code, as well as the performance of the code’s runtime.

 Python 2 and Python 3 have a few key distinctions.
-Syntax is the major one: print “hello” in Python 2 becomes print (“hello”) in Python 3.
+Syntax is the major one, like with the print function.
+Print “hello” in Python 2 becomes print (“hello”) in Python 3.
 While the addition of some parentheses doesn’t seem too significant, in this context, it changes print from a statement to a function.
 Python 3 has clear, existing commands already built into the code, making it very user-friendly.

 The type of default text strings is another difference.
 Python 2 uses ASCII—a method of encoding English characters with an assigned number.
 While functional, ASCII remains 7-bit, meaning it does not encompass a broad range of symbols.
 On the other hand, Python 3 uses Unicode, which is the practical UTF-8 (Unicode Transformation Format – 8-bit).
 This gives it the ability to represent foreign languages and other widely used symbols and emojis.